yuyang-gif/Open1722/README.md

 The `examples/` directory provides sample applications which demonstrate the Open1722 functionalities.
 Each example directory contains a README file that includes specific details on its functionality, configuration, and dependencies.

-To build an example application run `$ meson compile -C build <path to example>`.
-On a successful build, the executables are available in the `build/<path to example>`.

-E.g. to build and execute the IEEE 1722 CAN Talker application:
+To execute the IEEE 1722 CAN Talker application:
 ```
-$ meson compile -C build ./examples/acf-can/acf-can-talker
-$ ./build/examples/acf-can/acf-can-talker
+$ ./bin/acf-can-talker
 ```